auth0/docs/articles/guides/login/migration-sso.md

 # Migration in Embedded Login Scenarios with SSO

-Migration from legacy versions of Lock and Auth0.js to the most current versions is required.
-However, for scenarios in which Single Sign On (SSO) is required, the migration path can be more complex.
-In most cases where SSO is required, Auth0 recommends use of [Universal Login](/hosted-pages/login).
+Migration from legacy versions of Lock and Auth0.js is required.
+For Single Sign On (SSO) scenarios, it will imply movinng to [Universal Login](/hosted-pages/login) in most cases.

 ## Single Page Apps

 Single Page Applications (SPAs) with embedded login can only achieve SSO if they are on the same top-level domain.
-If SPAs with embedded login which are on different domains require SSO, Auth0's recommendation is that they [migrate to Universal Login](/guides/login/migration-embedded-universal).
+If SPAs with embedded login which are on different domains require SSO, the websites will need to [migrate to Universal Login](/guides/login/migration-embedded-universal).

 SSO works by having Auth0 set a cookie that identifies the session in the Auth0 server for a specific domain.